Xenos6666/TPT2_scripts/common/turbo_exec/README.md

 For more informations about this bug, check out the [FAQ](/common/turbo_exec/FAQ.md).

-If you are a coder and want to integrate use turbo exec with your script, checkout the [Manual](/common/turbo_exec/MANUAL.md).
+If you are a coder and want to integrate use turbo exec with your script, check out the [Manual](/common/turbo_exec/MANUAL.md).

 This package is **not** compatible with the current execution stack, I will slowly transition to using this package,
 	 if you want a factory script that is compatible with this version of turbo exec, check out [d0sboots' fork](https://github.com/d0sboots/TPT2_scripts/tree/main/packages/factory).